SathvikEadla/Automatic-Classification-of-Camera-Trap-Images/README.md

 Labels are provided for 61 categories, primarily at the species level (for example, the most common labels are wildebeest, zebra, and Thomson’s gazelle).
 Approximately 76% of images are labeled as empty.
 A full list of species and associated image counts is available [here](https://lilablobssc.blob.core.windows.net/snapshotserengeti-v-2-0/SnapshotSerengeti_S1-11_v2.1.species_list.csv).

+For testing models trained with Snapshot Serengeti Dataset, a set of random images collected from the internet is provided in the folder OutSampleImages.

 # Attribution: